Elysburg, Pennsylvania

 Elysburg is a census-designated place (CDP) in Ralpho Township, Northumberland County, Pennsylvania, United States.
-It is seventy miles north of Harrisburg.
+It is forty-two miles north-northeast of Harrisburg.
 The population was 2,194 at the 2010 census.
 The area's biggest attraction is Knoebels Amusement Resort, which is known for having three wooden roller coasters and free admission.

 Geography

 Elysburg is served by Pennsylvania Route 54 and Pennsylvania Route 487.
 Elysburg's terrain is mostly gently rolling, with some steep hills in the northeastern part of the CDP.
 Elysburg's land is mostly residential and farmland, with some forest.